 - Treat ice cream stains as soon as possible for the best results.
 Put the stained fabric into cold water for 5 to 10 minutes or longer if the stain is dried.
 Avoid hot water which will set a protein stain.

 - If you can still see any remains of the stain, rub liquid laundry detergent into the stained area and soak in room temperature water for 30 minutes.
 Rub the stain gently every few minutes.
-If you don't have liquid laundry detergent, try dish soap.
+If you don't have liquid laundry detergent, try dish soap instead.

 - After rinsing the clothing, add a stain remover to the stained area.
-Allow it to sit for 7 to 10 minutes before rinsing completely.
+Allow it to sit for 7 to 10 minutes before rinsing completely with cold water.

 - Repeat the soaking and stain remover steps until no ice cream is left in the clothing.
 Be sure you don't see any remaining stain because once the fabric is dried, it will be nearly impossible to remove it.
-Wash the clothing according to the fabric directions.
+Proceed with washing the clothing according to the fabric directions.

 Removing Dried Ice Cream